jrpryer/lore/Ydi-Kaari/Cosmology/4th - Kanyiirah/Constellations.md

 # Whirlwind’s Eye
 #REVIEW
-Resembling a spiraling wind, this constellation emerges during the stormy seasons, reminding people to take shelter and prepare for turbulent weather.
-It is during this season that the [[Eternal Maelstrom|Mists of Dolos]] are the thickest, whipped into a heavy fog by the Eternal Maelstrom.
+Resembling a spiraling vortex, this constellation emerges during the stormy seasons, reminding people to take shelter and prepare for turbulent weather.
+It is during this season that [[Eternal Maelstrom#Mists|the Dolos]] are the thickest, whipped into the heaviest and most encroaching grey fog by the [[Eternal Maelstrom]].